Physics Certification and Certificate Programs

 Physics is a broad discipline that seeks to explain and understand the physical nature of the universe.
 Only a handful of colleges and universities award certificates in physics.
 Instead, most schools feature physics programs that begin at the associate or bachelor's degree level, depending on the type of institution.

-- Program Levels in Physics: Bachelor's degree, master's degree, Ph.D.
+- Program Levels in Physics: Certificate, bachelor's degree, master's degree, Ph.D.

-- Prerequisites: Minimum high school diploma or GED for physics certification.
+- Prerequisites: Minimum high school diploma or GED for a physics certificate

-- Program Length: 15-21 academic credits for physics certificate
+- Program Length: 15-21 academic credits for a physics certificate

 Some universities only offer physics certificates to current degree students pursuing another major.
 Other schools welcome non-degree students and require no prerequisites besides a high school diploma or GED.
-Physics majors hoping to teach physics in high schools must earn a teaching certification in physics from their state boards of education.
-In addition to taking physics classes during their bachelor's degree program, students take education theory and methods classes.
-They also complete a period of student teaching and pass certification exams.
-Students must complete required introductory courses in addition to their choice of electives, which are usually selected from a variety of topics.
+Students must complete required introductory courses in addition to their choice of electives, which are usually selected from a variety of topics, including:

 - Modern physics